cosmos/interchain-security/docs/docs/adrs/adr-007-pause-unbonding-on-eqv-prop.md

 hook `AfterProposalDeposit` can be used.

-If the hook is triggered with a an equivocation proposal in voting period, then for each equivocation of the proposal, the related unbonding operations of the related validator must be paused.
+If the hook is triggered with a an equivocation proposal in voting period, then for each equivocation of the proposal, the unbonding operations of the related validator that were initiated after the equivocation block time must be paused
+- i.e. the underlying reference counter has to be increased.

 Note that even after the voting period has started, a proposal can receive additional deposits.
 The hook is triggered however at arrival of a deposit, so